Alisaxy/Useful-eslisp-macros/README.md

 Current macros:
 * vlambda, variadic lambdas
 * chain, chain methods just like in JS!
+* make-lookup, make a lookup table from a list of keys
 * ?, ternary if as full-fledged expressions

 ####Note: